The Doorway: Part II

-At home, Megan wakes Don to tell him she's been called in to work today, and for the rest of the week.
-This will cause her to miss Roger's mother's funeral, which she regrets.
+At home, Megan wakes Don to tell him she's been called in to work today, and for the rest of the week; this will cause her to miss Roger's mother's funeral, which she regrets.
 When Megan leaves, Don gets out of bed and, again finding Dinkins' lighter, throws it in the garbage.
 Before leaving for the funeral, he starts drinking while watching TV.

 Betty learns from Sally that Sandy has left for Manhattan, despite Betty's wishes.
 Sandy had told Sally she was going to Juilliard early, which Betty knows is not true.

 As Roger mingles with some of his mother's friends at her funeral gathering, his ex-wife Jane arrives and offers Roger his mother's ring back, so he can pass it on to his daughter, Margaret, or bury it with his mother.
 Roger insists that Jane keep it.
 Some catered food is delivered that Roger didn't order; it turns out to be from Bob Benson.
 Don arrives at the funeral drunk.
 As Roger starts addressing the guests, his first wife Mona (Margaret's mother) shows up along with her current husband, which irritates Roger.
 At the same time, one of Roger's mother's elderly friends cuts him off and demands to deliver the first eulogy, which Roger obliges.
 As the woman speaks about Roger's mother's devotion to him, Don vomits into an umbrella stand, so Ken Cosgrove (Aaron Staton), Pete Campbell (Vincent Kartheiser), and Harry Crane (Rich Sommer) escort him out of the room.
-Before the eulogy can resume, Roger confronts Mona's husband for appearing uninvited, and quickly loses his temper, shouting: "This is my funeral!".
-Although he tries to then kick everybody out, no one moves, so Roger storms off to a bedroom.
+Before the eulogy can resume, Roger confronts Mona's husband for appearing uninvited, and quickly loses his temper and starts shouting at them.
+Roger then tries to then kick everybody out, but no one moves, so he storms off.

 Mona goes to Roger, who is lying on his mother's bed, covering himself with the guests' fur coats.
 He tells her she shouldn't have brought her husband; she agrees.
 He says his mother is dead and he says he doesn't feel anything.
 Mona replies he seems emotional.
 Roger says he needs a drink, and Mona responds she knew he loved her, so there's nothing to drink about.
 She gently prods Roger to spend more time with his daughter Margaret.
 He sits up and makes a pass at Mona, who laughs him off.